react-navigation/react-navigation.github.io/docs/headers.md

 ## Additional configuration

-You can read the full list of available `navigationOptions` for screens inside of a stack navigator in the [createStackNavigator reference](stack-navigator.html#navigationoptions-used-by-stacknavigator).
+You can read the full list of available `options` for screens inside of a stack navigator in the [createStackNavigator reference](stack-navigator.html#navigationoptions-used-by-stacknavigator).

 ## Summary